bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy2/index.rst

 		|bitblox-connect-domain|

 6. A new panel will be opened with the records from your provider domain account.
-Copy the name of your page, under the **REQUIRED** row:
+Copy the name of your page (ex: ``chitoroaganataliav-pzg27.bitblox.online``) under the **required** row

     .. class:: screenshot